None

-Why Prenatal Visits Are So Important
+Why Prenatal Care Visits Are So Important

 Maybe you feel fine.
 Or you’re busy.
 Or your doctor’s office is far away.
 Or you don’t love going there.
-But there’s no good reason to skip prenatal visits.
+But there’s no good reason to skip prenatal appointments.
 They’re important for your health and your baby’s health too.

-They May Help Prevent Problems
+Prenatal Care Visits Help Prevent Problems

 “You want to be on top of your appointments,” says Mary Jane Minkin, M.D., a board-certified ob-gyn at Yale School of Medicine in New Haven, Connecticut.
-“Things may be happening that you’re unaware are going on.
-Things could be impacting the baby’s health that you may not notice.”

 Those include issues that could cause preterm birth, stillbirth, and delivery complications.

-Catching Issues Early Is Key
+Catching Prenatal Health Issues Early Is Key

 “Some problems are much easier to deal with when discovered early,” says Minkin.